laurabogar/deep-oaks/README.md

 - Fungal "lifestyle" assignments attached to ASVs where possible using the publically availible FungalTraits database.

 ### which files am I looking at?
-Everything I did for ATM298 (and changed in this branch of the repo) is in Analysis/Networks.
-The network graph I presented in class is Analysis/Networks/Results/tree-fun-bip_default-layout.png
+- Everything I did for ATM298 (and changed in this branch of the repo) is in Analysis/Networks.
+Files outside of this folder should not have been modified in this branch.
+- The network graph I presented in class is Analysis/Networks/Results/tree-fun-bip_default-layout.png

 ### Network project workflow:
 I spent a lot of time learning igraph and manipulating my phyloseq objects to make them compatible -- great practice for me, and some good remedial education in data structures beyond simple csvs.
-All "sandbox_.Rmd" files are messy notebooks that I was practicing this in as I worked thorugh the igraph course in DataCamp.
+All "sandbox_.Rmd" files are messy notebooks that I was practicing in as I worked thorugh the igraph course in DataCamp.
+Other .Rmds are networks I tried building but did not wrap up during WQ 2026!

 Here's the work directly upstream of my final graph: